-- Given a key economic, political, social, or cultural trend or event in the history of western civilization before 1550, construct a wellorganized argument, supported with relevant evidence, that evaluates the causes and/or implications of this trend or event. - Given primary and/or secondary sources relating to the history of western civilization before 1550, analyze their meaning and usefulness as evidence.
+- Given a key economic, political, social, or cultural trend or event in the history western civilization since 1550, construct a well-organized argument, supported with relevant evidence, that evaluates the causes and/or implications of this trend or event. - Given primary and/or secondary sources relating to the history of western civilization since 1550, analyze their meaning and usefulness as evidence.